monkoose/matchparen.nvim/README.md

         'symbol',
     },

-    -- list of TreeSitter capture names to skip highlighting ts_skip_captures = {
+    -- list of TreeSitter capture names to match parens only in this blocks ts_skip_captures = {
         'string',
         'comment'